yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

-- [OPTIONAL] You can enter a 'Group by ID' per row.
+- [OPTIONAL] You can enter a 'Group ID' per row.
 This is free format text (digits 0-9, Aa-Zz, '_', '-', '.')
-             When you enter 'Group by ID' filter text (next to the row selector), then this will filter rows from appearing on the Summary / Home page widget..
+             When you enter 'Group ID' filter text (next to the row selector), then this will filter rows from appearing on the Summary / Home page widget..
 For example, set a row with "123" and then filter "2", then only the row(s) containing "2" will appear on the widget (this would include groups with id "123")
-             NOTE: You can filter multiple 'Group By IDs' by separating with ';' Enter '!' (not) to make the filter include rows that do NOT have the requested filters Enter '&' (and) to make the filter include rows where all the requested filters match Enter '|' (or)  to make the filter include rows where any of the requested filters match [DEFAULT]
+             NOTE: You can filter multiple 'Group IDs' by separating with ';' Enter '!' (not) to make the filter include rows that do NOT have the requested filters Enter '&' (and) to make the filter include rows where all the requested filters match Enter '|' (or)  to make the filter include rows where any of the requested filters match [DEFAULT]